Driver

 Mortality rate, by the leading causes of death

-From people aged 40 to 74 years of age (five-year age groups) the leading cause of death for Aboriginal and Torres Strait Islander people is ischemic heart disease.
-From 2014–2018 to 2018–2022, these rates have decreased in most age groups, with the exception of those aged 40 to 44 years, 50 to 54 years and 70 to 74 years.
+From 40 to 74 years of age (five-year age groups) the leading cause of death for Aboriginal and Torres Strait Islander people was ischemic heart disease.
+This was the same leading cause for these age groups as in 2014–2018.

 Indicator data specifications